MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 ---
-title: Deploy Bots to Azure Mooncake
+title: Deploy Bots to Microsoft Azure operated by 21Vianet
-description: Learn how to configure a bot to operate in the Microsoft Azure Mooncake.
+description: Learn how to configure a bot to operate in the Microsoft Azure operated by 21Vianet.
 author: singhvikra-micro
 ms.author: singhvikra
 manager: kunsingh